sedelmeyer/personal-website/docs/articles/dahon-classic.rst

 Frame design
 ^^^^^^^^^^^^

 The early Dahon frames are a joy to look at.
-There's just something overtly mechanical about their design.
-It's similar to the look of a Moulton folding bike in that sense, but far, far more "low brow" than any Moulton will ever allow itself to be.
+There's just something overtly mechanical or structural about their design.
+It is oddly similar to the look of a `Moulton folding bike`_ in that sense, but far, far more "low brow" than any Moulton will ever allow itself to be.
 I think it's the diagonal steer-tube strut that really rounds out the aesthetic.
 Granted, that diagonal strut is a weak point from a structural perspective, it lends a playfulness to the design that just seems to be missing from the later 16-inch wheeled Dahon classics that did away with that strut in favor of a locking quick-release bolt at the hinged base of the steering column.

 .. todo::